 Discussion

-Each of the datasets and measurement systems used to determine the platform surface interior angle yielded very similar results, and these results are consistent with the prediction based on the already known and constant angle of Hertzian cones (136-137 degrees).
-These results pull platform width directly into the EPA-PD model of flake formation, but they also suggest that this model needs to be nuanced a bit.
-All other things being equal, in the PSIA model what determines the size of the flake is how far into the core it is struck.
-The deeper into the core the flake is struck, the greater the width will become because of the constant platform surface interior angle and the thicker the flake becomes as well.
-However, and this is the nuance, while platform thickness is normally a good proxy for how far into the core the flake is struck, it is not the same thing.
-Beveled flakes illustrate why this is true.
+Each of the datasets and measurement methods used to determine the PSIA yielded very similar results, and these results are consistent with the prediction based on the already known and constant angle of Hertzian cones (136-137 degrees).
+While these results directly incorporate the formation of platform width into the EPA-PD model of flake formation, they also suggest that the existing model requires additional nuance.
+All other things being equal, the relationship between PSIA and platform width indicates that what determines the size of the flake, is how far into the core it is struck.
+Specifically, because of the constant PSIA, the deeper into the core the flake is struck, the greater the platform(?) width will become(and the thicker the flake becomes as well).
+However —and this is the nuance — while platform depth is normally a good proxy for how far into the core the flake is struck, it is not exactly the same thing.
+What platform depth really measures is how far into the existing platform of the core the flake is struck.
+Beveled flakes illustrate this point.

 Beveled flakes are ones where material is removed behind the platform prior to striking the core.
-Dibble recognized that beveling altered the EPA-PD model of flake formation such that the interaction of platform depth and exterior platform angle no longer predicted flake size (Leader et al.).
-Beveled flakes have too thin a platform for their size.
-However, the inclusion of platform surface interior angle pulls beveled flakes back into the model.
-Too illustrate this point, we examine some of the beveled flakes in the Dibble glass dataset.
+Dibble and colleagues recognized that beveling altered the EPA-PD model of flake formation such that the interaction of platform depth and exterior platform angle no longer predicted flake size (Leader et al.).
+Namely, beveled flakes have too thin a platform for their size.
+The reason for this could be that the beveling in that dataset, while trimming the platform (and, thus, decreasing the platform depth), the volume of the material trimmed off the core (and the resulting flake) was not big enough for the flake weight to be proportionately smaller and corresponding to its smaller (trimmed) platform depth.
+Nor the bevels are long enough along the exterior surface of the cores to decrease the flake length.
+In any case, if we modify the EPA-PD model by replacing PD with how far into the core the flake is struck, which can be reconstructed by using PSIA, the bevel flakes no longer represent anomalies.
+To illustrate this point, we examine some of the beveled flakes in the Dibble glass dataset.

 In the Dibble glass dataset there are 11 beveled flakes coming from semispherical cores and otherwise conforming to our selection criteria.
-They are plotted in Figure 11 along with the non-beveled flakes to illustrate how the beveling changes the relationship of platform thickness to platform width.
-For a given platform width, the beveled flakes have much shallower platforms (smaller PD) than expected.
-To illustrate the power of platform surface interior angle to explain these flakes, we can build a linear model to predict platform thickness from the platform surface interior angle and platform width on the non-beveled flakes in the Dibble glass dataset.
-We then use this model to predict the platform thickness of the beveled flakes.
-However, the platform surface interior angle is not known for these flakes, and so we substitute the average PSIA in its place.
-When this is done, the platform thickness for the beveled flakes plot on the same trend line as the non-beveled flakes (see Figure 11).
+They are plotted in Figure 11 along with the non-beveled flakes.
+It is clear that the presence of platform beveling changes the relationship between platform depth and platform width – for a given platform width, the beveled flakes have much shallower platforms (smaller PD) than expected.
+As said above, for a given platform depth, they also have much bigger weight than expected.
+In the original form of the EPA-PD model, this difference is hard to reconcile (Leader et al. 2017).
+To illustrate the power of PSIA to explain this difference, we build a linear model to estimate platform depth from the PSIA and platform width on the non-beveled flakes in the Dibble glass dataset.
+We then use this model, and the average PSIA as reported above for the non-beveled flakes, to reconstruct the “theoretical platform depth” of the beveled flakes.
+By theoretical platform depth, we mean the platform depth as it would be present on those flakes if they were not beveled (in non-beveled flakes, theoretical platform depth is the same as platform depth).
+When this is done, the theoretical platform depth” for the beveled flakes plot on the same trend line as (the platform depth) for the non-beveled flakes (see Figure 11).